 BeFunky’s pricing is simple.
-There is only one paid plan that costs $8.99/mo.
+There is only one paid plan that costs $9.99/mo.
 With annual billing, the price reduces to $4.99/mo, which makes it a great value for money.

-There is no free plan although you can try the platform even before signing up.
-However, to use the templates and to export designs, you have to signup.
+There is no free plan although you can try the platform before signing up.
+However, to use the templates and to export designs, you need to signup.

 BeFunky’s highlight is its Photo Editor.
 It comes with several effects, filters, and retouching tools.
-For example, you can make a photo look like a watercolor painting in just one click.
+For example, you can make a photo look like a watercolor painting with just one click.

 With the Collage Maker, you can drag-and-drop images into predefined grids to create collages.

 Coming to the Graphic Designer, you get all the standard features you would expect:

 - Free photos from Pixabay, Pexels, and Unsplash

 - Start designing from a blank canvas or use one of the templates